lraithel15133/Python-Gcode-Sender/README.md

 ## Installation

-To use Pyraker, you'll need Python and the `requests` library installed on your machine.
+To use Python Gcode Sender, you'll need Python and the `requests` library installed on your machine.
 If you haven't already installed `requests`, you can do so using pip:

 ```bash
 pip install requests